Louisiana State University Agricultural Center: Louisiana Cooperative Extension Service

 The Louisiana Cooperative Extension Service includes offices in all of Louisiana's 64 parishes.
 Educational opportunities offered through these offices include online and in-person classes, seminars, workshops, field days, publications and news releases.
 In addition, extension agents provide one-on-one advice and, increasingly, use the Internet to disseminate educational information.
 Topics covered include agriculture and natural resources; lawns and gardens; environmental protection and resource conservation; family life; health and nutrition; housing and emergency preparedness; and youth development through the 4-H program.

 Areas of focus

 Crop adaptability

-The subtropical climate replete with ample sunshine and water is not only conducive to crop growth but also to growth of unwanted insects, weeds and diseases.
-Controlling pests is a constant battle and requires a continuous supply of new crop varieties and new integrated pest management tools and strategies.
-Center scientists develop the crop varieties that can be successfully grown in Louisiana, and they develop the tools and strategies to control pests in the most cost-effective, environmentally beneficial manner.
+The subtropical climate is not only conducive to crop growth, but also to proliferation of unwanted insects, weeds and diseases.
+Controlling pests is an ongoing struggle and requires a continuous supply of new crop varieties, new integrated pest management tools, and strategies.
+Center scientists developed the crop varieties that can be successfully grown in Louisiana, and they developed the tools and strategies to control pests in the most cost-effective, environmentally beneficial manner.
 The center extension educators are on the front lines in every parish getting this information into the hands of the food and fiber producers.